Fred Zarr: Production

-Among notable artists with whom Zarr has collaborated musically are: Madonna, on her self-titled début album; Village People – he co-wrote their album Sex Over The Phone, Debbie Gibson on various albums and songs including "Only in My Dreams"; Samantha Fox; Up Front; Pretty Poison; and Eartha Kitt's 1983 dance club hit, "Where Is My Man".
+Among notable artists with whom Zarr has collaborated musically include Madonna, on her self-titled début album; Village People, co-writing "Sex Over the Phone"; Debbie Gibson on various albums and songs including "Only in My Dreams"; Samantha Fox; Up Front; Pretty Poison; and Eartha Kitt's 1983 dance club hit, "Where Is My Man".
 Zarr's music is also heard on various radio and television commercials (which air in the United States and France).

 He has also worked with the following artists: